 We would encourage you to check out the UCAS website which has excellent and accessible information on Disabled Students' Allowances, including helpful video guidance on how to apply.

 Once a DSA application and medical evidence has been accepted by your funding body, you will receive an approval letter from your funding body asking you to arrange and attend a Study Needs Assessment.
 A Study Needs Assessment is a meeting between yourself and a qualified Study Needs Assessor to identify what DSA-funded support and resources you require for your course, based upon your individual needs.
-Our excellent Assessment Centre on Teesside (ACT) provides needs assessments to internal and external students.

 The DSA process is external to Teesside University processes.
 Your adviser can guide you through the process however to check progress on an application or for other advice specific to your application, please contact your funding body directly.